webdawg/tracks-docker-ssl/README.md

 It utilizes mostly native Ubuntu 14.04 packages, thus rebuilding it will provide the latest updates.

-For production use it i highly recommended to update the `site.yml.template` within the build repo, rename it to `site.yml` then rebuild the container.
+For production use it is highly recommended to update the `site.yml.template` within the build repo, rename it to `site.yml` then rebuild the container.

 Examples on how to run the Tracks container: